nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 ## Hotfix 32

-### Fix removal of 'aceinfo' directory entries when a document is deleted
+### Fix Removal of ‘aceinfo’ Directory Entries When a Document Is Deleted

 For existing instances on MongoDB, in order to improve performance on ace info removal the following index needs to be created manually:
 ```java